-Anyone who has or is experiencing difficulties with their mental health and is struggling to cope.
-Some people may not have anyone they can talk to in their life or they may be hesitant about burdening friends and family.
-There is a varied age range from young students to senior citizens and a fairly even male/female ratio.
+Anyone who has or is experiencing difficulties in their life or with their mental health and is struggling to cope.
+Some people may not have anyone they can talk to or they may be hesitant about burdening friends and family.
+There is a varied age range from young students to senior citizens.

 What is the minimum age for attending a meeting?